 Managing Interest Rate Risk in a Changing Environment

 Although the interest rate environment has remained relatively consistent for the past few years, there is reason to believe that may be changing.
-Despite interest rates remaining very low by historical measures, any dental organization looking to utilize external funding for projects this fiscal year should be aware of potential changes and possible budget implications.
+Despite interest rates remaining very low by historical measures, any school looking to utilize external financing for projects this fiscal year should be aware of potential changes and possible budget implications.

 Source: Bloomberg Markets.